omarmiatello/telegram-api-generator/example/telegram_full.md

     unpinChatMessage(chat_id: IntegerOrString)

 <p>Use this method to unpin a message in a group, a supergroup, or a channel.
-The bot must be an administrator in the chat for this to work and must have the ‘can_pin_messages’ admin right in the supergroup or ‘can_edit_messages’ admin right in the channel.
+The bot must be an administrator in the chat for this to work and must have the 'can_pin_messages' admin right in the supergroup or 'can_edit_messages' admin right in the channel.
 Returns <em>True</em> on success.</p>

 | name | type | required | description |
 |---|---|---|---|